datacommonsorg/docsite/custom_dc/custom_data.md

 ### Write the JSON config file

 You must define a `config.json` in the top-level directory where your CSV files are located.
 With the explicit schema method, you need to provide these specifications:
-- the input files location and entity type
+- The input files location and entity type
-- the sources and provenances of the data
+- The sources and provenances of the data
-- column mappings, if you are using custom names for the column headings
+- Column mappings, if you are using custom names for the column headings

 Here is an example of how the config file would look for WHO CSV file we defined earlier.
 More details are below.